 - A ping pong table with a net.
 You can review some of our recommendations of the best ping pong tables.

 - A ping pong paddle.
-You can review some of our recommendations of the best ping pong paddles.
+You can review some of our recommendations of the best ping pong paddles for beginners or the best overall ping pong paddles.

 - At least 1 ping pong ball.